-Most children recover with appropriate treatment with 60% requiring ICU admission, with an average length of ICU stay of around 5 days and an average total hospital stay of around 10 days.
+Most children recover with appropriate treatment but 60% may require ICU admission, with an average length of ICU stay of around 5 days and an average total hospital stay of around 10 days.
 Myocardial involvement was seen in 93% of 286 children and adolescents with MIS-C from 55 centres across 17 European countries.
-In Norway, data shows that there is an increased risk of MIS-C in children with underlying conditions; being overweight was seen in one quarter of the cases.
+In Norway, data showed that there was an increased risk of MIS-C in children with underlying conditions; being overweight was seen in one quarter of the cases.